-But, do not cook chicken on HIGH unless you like overcooked, dried out, tough meat.
+But, do not cook boneless, skinless chicken breasts on HIGH unless you like overcooked, dried out, tough meat.
 Always cook on LOW.

 I know.
 It’s sad.
 It’s hard.
 But it’s true.

 Like you, I love the idea of putting a meal in the slow cooker in the morning and coming home to a dinner ready to eat.

-I know, I’m broken hearted, too.
+I know, I’m broken-hearted, too.
 But I love you too much to not share the truth and the thermometer doesn’t lie.